 2) Liberty and Justice for Indigenous Women Sea to Shining Sea and article by Diana Ramsdell Newman.
 Diana is social justice activist living in the state of Maine .
 Diana may be reached at redwingway[at]yahoo[dot]com.

-Your comments are welcome on George’s Blog which dreams about the liberty and Justice which God has in mind for the whole world.
+Your comments are welcome on the Dreamscape which dreams about the liberty and Justice which God has in mind for the whole world.
 We’d love to hear from you.
 You may email us at the addresses below.

 Surely the dear G-d is always with and within you now and forever.

 Click here for the text of Katrina’s Funeral mass, led by The honorable Rev. Emily Hewitt, the Rev. Merrill Bittner, the Rev. Alison Cheek and the Rev. Carter Heyward and by the Right Rev. Chilton Knudsen, the Episcopal Bishop of Maine.

 Click here to see the Bangor Daily News article.